 Common Misconceptions Lots of misconceptions exist around reversible and irreversible changes, including around the permanence or impermanence of the change.
 There is confusion between physical/chemical changes and reversible and irreversible changes.
 They do not correlate simply.
 Chemical changes result in a new material being formed.
 These are mostly irreversible.
 Physical changes are often reversible but may be permanent.
 These do not result in new materials e.g. cutting a loaf of bread.
 It is still bread, but it is no longer a loaf.
 The shape, but not the material, has been changed.
 Some children may think: • thermal insulators keep cold in or out • thermal insulators warm things up • solids dissolved in liquids have vanished and so you cannot get them back • lit candles only melt, which is a reversible change.
-Working Scientifically Skills depending on these properties e.g. to coat Explore adding a range of solids to we investigate rates of dissolving by carron Separate mixtures by sieving, filtering each mixture Explore a range of non-reversible charcomy out comparative and fair tests affects the amount of gas produced? the properties of different materials in order to recommend materials for particular functions on these properties e.g. test waterproofness and thermal insulation to identify a suitable fabric for a ding a range of solids to water and other liquids e.g. cooking oil, as appropriate rates of dissolving by carrying out comparative and fair test hixtures by sieving, filtering and evaporation, choosing the most suitable method and equipment for ange of non-reversible changes e.g. rusting, adding fizzy tablets to water, burning comparative and fair tests involving non-reversible changes e.g. What affects the rate of rusting?
-What amount of gas produced?
-New materials produced by chemists e.g. Spencer Silver (glue of sticky notes) and Ruth Benerito (wrinkle) Can create a chart or table grouping/comparing everyday materials by different properties Can use test evidence gathered about different properties to suggest an appropriate material for a particular purpose Can group solids based on their observations when mixing them with water Can give reasons for choice of equipment and methods to separate a given solution or mixture such as salt or sand in water Can explain the results from their investigations involving dissolving and non-reversible change Outdoor learning opportunity: testing appropriate materials.
+Working Scientifically Skills Investigate the properties of different materials in order to recommend materials for particular functions depending on these properties e.g. test waterproofness and thermal insulation to identify a suitable fabric for a coat Explore adding a range of solids to water and other liquids e.g. cooking oil, as appropriate Investigate rates of dissolving by carrying out comparative and fair test Separate mixtures by sieving, filtering and evaporation, choosing the most suitable method and equipment for each mixture Explore a range of non-reversible changes e.g. rusting, adding fizzy tablets to water, burning Carry out comparative and fair tests involving non-reversible changes e.g. What affects the rate of rusting?
+What affects the amount of gas produced?
+Research new materials produced by chemists e.g. Spencer Silver (glue of sticky notes) and Ruth Benerito (wrinkle free cotton) Can create a chart or table grouping/comparing everyday materials by different properties Can use test evidence gathered about different properties to suggest an appropriate material for a particular purpose Can group solids based on their observations when mixing them with water Can give reasons for choice of equipment and methods to separate a given solution or mixture such as salt or sand in water Can explain the results from their investigations involving dissolving and non-reversible change Outdoor learning opportunity: testing appropriate materials.
 Cross- curricular links UNCRC or Global Goals Article 13: Freedom of expression Article 24: Good health and health services Article 28: Right to education Article 31: Leisure, play and culture Global Goal 3: Good health and well-being Global Goal 4: Quality Education British Values Mutual respect and tolerance (fairness, collaborative work and working from a hypothesis to a conclusion) Cultural Capital: Skills builder and trip/visitor opportunities